mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/activities/integration-activities/data-importer.md

 ## 1 Introduction

 The **Import data from file** activity can be used in a microflow to integrate data from an Excel file into your Mendix app.
-The activity can be found under **Integration activities** in *Toolbox*
+The activity can be found under **Integration activities** in the Toolbox.

-{{% alert color="warning" %}}Before using this activity, ensure that you have created *Data Importer Document* using a representative Excel file as input using the [Data Importer Extension](/refgide/data-importer/).{{% /alert %}}
+{{% alert color="warning" %}}Before using this activity, make sure you have created a Data Importer document using the [Data Importer extension](/refgide/data-importer/).{{% /alert %}}

 ## 2  Properties

-Double-click on the **Import data from filer** activity after you have dragged it into your microflow to view its properties:
+Drag the **Import data from file** activity into your microflow and double-click it to view its properties:

 {{< figure src="/attachments/appstore/connectors/data-importer/custom-activity-params.png" >}}